 Following Chris Hani’s return to South Africa from Lusaka, Zambia, in 1990 after thirty years of exile, Barsel became his private secretary.
 She was deeply affected by his assassination and kept a keyring with his picture up until she died.

-She remained committed to informing the youth about the struggle for democracy and workers’ rights and was regularly seen in action at the headquarters of the Congress of South African Trade Unions in Johannesburg.
-Even at the age of 81, in 2006, she was blogging information about the long-defunct “Friends of the Soviet Union.
+Barsel continued her active involvement in bringing about positive change to the people of South Africa up until near the end of her life.
+She remained committed to informing the youth about the struggle for democracy and workers’ rights and was regularly seen in action at the headquarters of the Congress of South African Trade Unions (COSATU) in Johannesburg, Gauteng.
+Even at the age of 81, in 2006, she was blogging information about the long-defunct Friends of the Soviet Union.

-“Dear Merle and family
+Dear Merle and family

 We have been deeply saddened by the loss of Comrade Esther.
 She dedicated her life to the struggle for justice in South Africa, and was a formidable and highly respected resource to the movement with which she was associated for so long.

 She will be remembered as a great South African and a beloved comrade.

 Please be assured of our support and solidarity during this difficult time.